SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The impulsive way to give feedback is telling people how they messed up and what they can improve on.
 But I think **consciously trying to tell people what they got right** as well is incredibly impactful for a few reasons:

 - Freshers come with various styles and experiment a lot.
-They sometimes do random genius stuff they weren't taught to do, like surprise weighing.
+They sometimes demonstrate untaught genius, like surprise weighing.
 It's a positive reinforcement loop if you give them a signal that this is something good which they should keep doing.
 - If juniors just change their approach constantly, they won't really know what to keep.
 - Just like tournaments, speakers feel understood and cared for when their ideas were received by the judge.
 The more positive emotions people associate with the debsoc, the more they'll want to keep coming.
 - From the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059), something juniors feel is, "I'm working hard every day but get the same brutal feedback all the time, am I just unable to grow at all?
 Is there any point to this?"